bretterer/home-assistant-rivian/README.md

 7. Restart Home Assistant.
 8. [![Add Integration][add-integration-badge]][add-integration] or in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Rivian (Unofficial)".

+## Configuration

+To connect your newly installed integration up to pull available sensor data (see below example) for your Rivian vehicle you should follow the following configuration recommendations.
+Not doing so could put your main Rivian account at risk of being locked and available to you.

+* One Time Password (**recommended**) - It is best security practice to always enable One Time Password / Multi Factor Authentication this way your credentials (username + password) can not be used without your explicit consent through the personal device configured on your Rivian Account.
+* No Account Reuse* (**recommended**) - Another best security practice is to not reuse account or credentials across different integrations (eg. sharing credentials between HA with your every day account).
+We highly recommend the owner to *Invite a new driver* for example, `user+<purpose>@domain.com`, and use only this profile for configuration within HA.

+The configuration flow is as follows:

+1. **Username and Password (required)**
+   - For the integration to work we require a username and password to a Rivian account that has an active *driver profile* for the vehicle you wish to monitor remotely.
+2. **OTP/MFA (optional)**
+   - If OTP is enabled on the account provided you will receive a txt from Rivian with a one time use passcode enter that at this step.
+3. Vehicle VIN (required)
+   - Type the interested vehicle's identification number (VIN) as found on the [Rivian Account website](https://rivian.com/account/home)
+   - Currently we only poll for a single vehicle's sensor data, track https://github.com/bretterer/home-assistant-rivian/issues/20 for multiple VIN support to come later.

+*Developer and Maintainers of this project take no personal responsibility for misconfiguration, or misuse of the code provided by this integration.
+Account security is fully the sole responsibility of the owner configuring this integration.
+Accounts may become locked/quarantined due to the use of this unofficial integration.

 <!---->

 ## Available Sensors